russellrosario/JavaScripter/files/interview_questions.md

   * <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg/300px-Binary_search_tree.svg.png" alt="Binary Tree" width="200"/>

 # OTHER COMMON QUESTIONS
+* ALGORITHMIC COMPLEXITY
+  * O(1): A function that executes with similar time regardless of size of inputs
+  * O(log n): Find a result within a sorted context
+  * O(n): 1 FOR loop performing an operation on every element of an array
+  * O(n log n): Sorting algorithm that works recursively
+  * O(n^2): 2 FOR loops (2 dimensional array)
+  * O(2^n): Fibonacci calculation executes two additional recursive functions until the base case
+  * O(n!): Brute force password cracking based on password length
 * Scope & Closures
   * A scope in JavaScript defines what variables you have access to.
 There are two kinds of scope – global scope and local scope.
   * Whenever you create a function within another function, you have created a closure.
 The inner function is the closure.
 This closure is usually returned so you can use the outer function's variables at a later time.